OpenAI

 Fast mode

-OpenClaw exposes a shared fast-mode toggle for both openai/* and openai-codex/*:
+OpenClaw exposes a shared fast-mode toggle for openai/* and openai-codex/*:

 - Chat/UI: